gaiusfonseca/AutomateBoringStuff/README.md

     print('this clause says: you are under 60!')
 ```
 > [!TIP]
-> When checking for multiple conditions it is very important to consider the order in whcih the checks will be done.
+> When checking for multiple conditions it is very important to consider the order in which the checks will be done.

 checking for more than one case or else (at least one clause will be executed)
 ```python